 RADIUS agent v2.9.3 and earlier with Okta Verify Push: ragent.total.request.timeout.millisecond = 320000.

 RADIUS agent v 2.9.4 and later: ragent.request.timeout.millisecond = 320000.

 The following properties apply to proxy configuration only:

-Property Description Default ragent.proxy.enabled Indicates that the RADIUS agent should use a proxy.
-Must be set to true.
+Property Description Default ragent.proxy.enabled Indicates whether the RADIUS agent should use a proxy.
+Set to true.
+For example,

-Not present - this property must be added to config.properties. ragent.proxy.address The IP address and port, if required, of the proxy.
-If ragent.proxy.enabled is set to true, this property must exist.
+Not present.
+Add this property to config.properties. ragent.proxy.address The IP address (and port, if required), of the proxy.
+This property must exist when ragent.proxy.enabled is true.
+For example,

 ragent.proxy.address = 127.0.0.1:8888

-ragent.ssl.pinning If the proxy terminates the SSL connection, then SSL pinning must be disabled.
+ragent.ssl.pinning If the proxy terminates the SSL connection, disable SSL pinning.
+For example,

 ragent.ssl.pinning = false